FreespiritD/sdroxide/docs/USER_MANUAL.md

 and the network publishes no machine-readable list of where its skimmers are — so both ends of every RBN path are placed at their DXCC entity's nominal centre.
 For San Marino that is within the blur the map already applies; for the United States or Russia it can be two thousand kilometres out.
-Turn the **RBN** chip off in the globe's PROP menu to see the field without it.
+Turn the **RBN** button off in the globe's PROP menu to see the field without it.

 RBN spots never appear in the spot list.
 There are thousands a minute, they